 There are two important steps you need to take during the drafting process to ensure that your prenuptial agreement will hold up in court.

 - The first step is for you and your spouse to hire independent attorneys.
 A prenuptial agreement isn’t valid unless each party has the opportunity to review the contract with their attorney.
 The exception to this rule is if a spouse waives their right to legal representation in writing.

 - The second step is for both parties to accurately and honestly disclose their financial assets, business interests, properties, and debt obligations.
 A prenuptial agreement isn’t accurate or effective if information is missing.

 Schedule a Consultation

-The best way to protect your interests is to have a family law attorney review your prenuptial agreement.
+The best way to protect your interests is to have an attorney review your prenuptial agreement.
 After all, it’s not unusual for a couple’s circumstances to change after decades of marriage.
 However, there are legal requirements that must be fulfilled before a couple can amend or cancel their premarital agreement.